anismaddi/Teensy-Controller/DAC/readme_DAC.md

 <p align="center">
   <img src="Teensy_DAC_schematic.png" width="500"><br>
   <em> Sketch of the circuit using the MCP4822.
 Each output of the DAC is connected to a female BNC connector.
-One output corresponds to the raw signal while the second is filtered (Low pass RC filter).  </em>
+One output corresponds to the raw signal while the second is filtered (High pass RC filter).  </em>
 </p>